do-wa/Fable.TypescriptProvider/README.md

 open Fable.TypescriptProvider

-// create typings for 'react-awesome-button' type AwesomeButtonModule = Import<"AwesomeButton", "react-awesome-button", fableVersion>
+// create typings for 'react-awesome-button' type AwesomeButtonModule = Import<"AwesomeButton", "react-awesome-button">

 // write minimal wrapper to allow usage in fable.
 You only need to define the ReactElement type
 // as return type and unbox the TP type